albunus/Awwards/README.md

 1. Use this command to clone $ git clone https://github.com/albunus/Awwards
 1. This will clone the repositoty into your local folder
 *****
+### Home page
+A user is required to register and login to the application.
+Upon successful authentication the user is redirected to home page where all projects posted by different users is displayed.
+*****